 Led by Intelligence Analyst Ja Lee

-In short, it serves as a defense mechanism that bacteria have evolved to fight off invaders.
+In short, CRISPR serves as a defense mechanism that bacteria have evolved to fight off invaders.
 Early pioneers of CRISPR’s applications spearheaded by figures such as Jennifer Doudna and Feng Zhang have shown how multifaceted and versatile this genetic editing tool can be in its applications.

 - How CRISPR, aka the “molecular scissors,” works